vffuunnyy/example_teleapp_auth/README.md

 # Telegram Example Bot

-This example demonstrates how to set up and use the `teleapp_auth` library.
+This example demonstrates how to set up and use the [teleapp_auth](https://github.com/vffuunnyy/example_teleapp_auth) library.
-The `teleapp_auth` library provides authentication functionalities for the Telegram.
+The `teleapp_auth` library provides authentication functionalities for the Telegram WebApp.

 ## Prerequisites